 The Housing Authority is governed by a seven member Board of Commissioners.
 Two of the commissioners must be tenants of the Housing Authority, one over 62 years of age.
 The cities of Santa Cruz and Watsonville each have a commissioner representing them, as does the Community Action Board.
 All are appointed by the County Board of Supervisors.
 Commissioner serve for 4 years, tenant commissioners for 2 years and are at-large appointments made by the Board of Supervisors; however, other than appointing the Board of Commissioners, the Board of Supervisors has no direct responsibility for the Housing Authority and the Housing Authority is not supported by County funds.

 The Board of Commissioners meet at the Housing Authority office, 2160 41st Avenue, Capitola.
-Meetings are held on the fourth Wednesday of the month at 11:30 AM unless otherwise noted.
+Meetings are held on the third Wednesday of the month at 11:00 AM unless otherwise noted.
 There are no board meetings in July or November.
 For the agenda for the next meeting, click here.

 Andy Schiffrin has worked for the Third District County Supervisor representing most of the City of Santa Cruz and the north coast of the County since 1975.
 He is officially retired but continues to work part time on a volunteer basis.
 He also teaches an environmental assessment class at UCSC and works part time for FEMA in their Community Planning and Capacity Building program assisting communities recovering from disasters.
 He has a B.A. from UCLA and a Masters in City Planning from M.I.T.
 He is currently serving a 4-year term in the at-large seat on the Board.